Recently there has been a lot of people requesting to place deposits on specific litters. I feel the need to explain why that isn't possible.

 Do not warm your hedgehog in a bath, the quick temperature change could lead to shock.

 Once your hedgehog is warmed up, you will need to figure out how to keep your setup warmer and less drafty.
 If your hedgehog does not improve within 30 minutes, a visit with the veterinarian is needed.

 There's a few things to consider when choosing the right cage for your hedgehog.
 You'll want a cage that is the appropriate size, can be sanitized and is safe for your hedgehog.
-Bars, platforms and ramps can cause injury and should be avoided.
-I've taken some popular cage options and broke them down into pros and cons.
+Some cages will need to be altered with coroplast to provide a safe space for your baby.